DrScKim/py_mpeg7/README.md

 # py_mpeg7
 ----------------------------------------------------------------------------------------

-this is wrapping function to use mpeg7 feature in python and calculate its distance
+this is wrapping function Library to use mpeg7 feature in python and calculate its distance

 the library is adpated from the MPEG-7 XM Reference Software available at http://standards.iso.org/ittf/PubliclyAvailableStandards/index.html